cockpit-project/cockpit-project.github.io/external/source/test/README.md

                   "centos-10"
                   "debian-stable"
                   "debian-testing"
-                  "fedora-39"
                   "fedora-40"
                   "fedora-coreos"
                   "rhel-9-4"
-                  "rhel4edge",
                   "ubuntu-2204"
                   "ubuntu-stable"
-               "fedora-39" is the default (TEST_OS_DEFAULT in bots/lib/constants.py)
+               "fedora-40" is the default (TEST_OS_DEFAULT in bots/lib/constants.py)

     TEST_JOBS  How many tests to run in parallel.
 The default is 1.

-    TEST_CDP_PORT  Attach to an actually running browser that is compatible with the Chrome Debug Protocol, on the given port.
-Don't use this with parallel tests.

     TEST_BROWSER  What browser should be used for testing.
 Currently supported values:
                      "chromium"